St. Clare is under construction |

 After choosing and adapting the image, I used a photo-copier to size it to the wooden board, which is made of poplar and reinforced with oak rods to keep it from warping.
 The white gesso is made of natural pigment and rabbit hide glue.
 The surface is smooth as silk, and I am careful to keep it wrapped up when it is not being worked on, and not to touch the surface with my oily fingers.
 The next step is to trace the image onto the board using carbon paper, and measure out and trace the 3/4" border around the inside of the board.
 After that, you apply the red clay paint called 'bole' to the border and the halo area.
 Bole is of a thick heavy-cream consistency, and some iconographers make their own from clay, water, and animal hide glue.
 Betsy gave me a mixture of store-bought prepared bole mixed with her own clay.
 She added a drop of honey to the mixture on my palette, tellling me that the honey would help the gold leaf stick to the halo later on.

-Betsy demonstrates cutting the gold leaf into triangular shapes
+Betsy demonstrates cutting the gold leaf into triangular shapes for application to the bole halo. |

 The spiritual significance of the bole is that the icon, which represents heaven, is grounded in the creative soil of the earth.
 The red bole border is the earth which the iconographer handles while creating the image of the Heavenly.